mkudija/mkudija.github.io/reading-notes/_md/2021-04-16-Business Data Science.md

 ## Chapter 6: Controls
-*Summary: When we can't run experiments, we can still get as causality through observational studies.
+*Summary: When we can't run experiments, we can still get at causality through observational studies.
 If we include all variables that impact the treatment, we can interpret classical models causally (**Linear Treatment Effects**).
 We can also use **Synthetic Controls** to asses the impact of a treatment when other regions were not treated.*
 - When we can't run experiments, we can use on **observational studies** which depends upon the assumption of **conditional ignorability** (CI): that you have controlled for all variables that influence both the treatment and response
 - **Linear Treatment Effects** (LTE) model: if *x* contains all variables that influence *d* and *y*, then $\gamma$ can be interpreted causally
 	- $y = d\gamma + x'\beta + \varepsilon$, $\varepsilon|d, x = 0$